jtriley-eth/ERC-6909/EIP.md

 ## Motivation

-The ERC-1155 includes unnecessary features such as requiring recipient accounts with code to implement callbacks returning specific values and batch-calls in the specification.
+The ERC-1155 standard includes unnecessary features such as requiring recipient accounts with code to implement callbacks returning specific values and batch-calls in the specification.
 In addition, the single operator permission scheme grants unlimited allowance on every token ID in the contract.

 ## Rationale

 ### Granular Approvals

-While the "operator model" from ERC-1155 allows an account to set another account as an operator, giving full permissions to transfer any amount of any token id on behalf of the owner, this may not always be the desired permission scheme.
+While the "operator model" from the ERC-1155 standard allows an account to set another account as an operator, giving full permissions to transfer any amount of any token id on behalf of the owner, this may not always be the desired permission scheme.
 The "allowance model" from ERC-20 allows an account to set an explicit amount of the token that another account can spend on the owner's behalf.
 This standard requires both be implemented, with the only modification being to the "allowance model" where the token id must be specified as well.
 This allows an account to grant specific approvals to specific token ids, infinite approvals to specific token ids, or infinite approvals to all token ids.
 If an account is set as an operator, the allowance SHOULD NOT be decreased when tokens are transferred on behalf of the owner.

 ### Removal of Batching